seanbreckenridge/exobrain/theory_books/sicp/03/README.md

 This reason is why languages like C's recursive calls cause memory to grow larger and larger, because they don't optimize for Linear Iterative Processes.
 Optimizing for that is called `tail-recursion`, and is very often done in functional languages, as its the performant replacement for loops.

 In the Iterative code above, `fachelp` is tail-recursive, because the last thing to do is just a function call to itself.
-The `if` doesn't interfere with that because its a special form, and it in a sense 'dissapears', leaving one of the arguments after being evaluated.
+The `if` doesn't interfere with that because its a special form, and it in a sense 'disappears', leaving one of the arguments after being evaluated.

 ### Tree recursion